 The Blacklist bosses and star Megan Boone look back at Elizabeth Keen's most defining moments

-It's time to get Liz's side of the story.
+It was about time we got Liz's side of the story.

-This season on The Blacklist, Elizabeth Keen (Megan Boone) put down her FBI badge and has been waging war against Reddington (James Spader) for killing her mother.
-Viewers haven't seen the former Agent Keen for several episodes, but she's back in Friday's installment, "Misère," which fills in the gaps by showing what she's been up to behind the scenes.
+In season 8 of The Blacklist, Elizabeth Keen (Megan Boone) put down her FBI badge and waged war against Reddington (James Spader) for killing her mother.
+Viewers didn't see the former Agent Keen for several episodes, but she came back in the 14th installment, "Misère," which filled in the gaps by showing what she'd been up to behind the scenes.

 "The promise of this episode is to see things from Liz's perspective and step into her shoes," executive producer Jon Bokenkamp tells EW.
 "It's a unique episode that plays with time and perspective a little bit, but we get to see what she's been up to while she's been away."

-Keen has changed a lot since Reddington walked into her life, so we took a trip down memory lane with Bokenkamp, fellow executive producer John Eisendrath, and Boone to reflect on Liz's defining moments throughout the series.
+Keen changed a lot since Reddington walked into her life, so we took a trip down memory lane with Bokenkamp, fellow executive producer John Eisendrath, and Boone to reflect on Liz's defining moments up till her season 8 return.

 1. Meeting Raymond Reddington

 "Reddington walking into her life didn't only blow up what Liz thought her life was, it began to reveal truths about herself that she didn't know," Bokenkamp says.
-In the pilot episode, Reddington asks Liz about the scar on her hand, which is revealed to be from a traumatic childhood event, and that's a tangible example of the pieces of Liz's life that she doesn't have.
+In the pilot episode, Reddington asked Liz about the scar on her hand, which was revealed to be from a traumatic childhood event, and that was a tangible example of the pieces of Liz's life that she didn't have.